January 29, 2026

 Zoom comes with virtual backgrounds, filters, and virtual avatars

 Teams supported virtual backgrounds but showed more visual artifacts in similar scenarios.
-Fine details, especially around hair and during fast movements, occasionally bled into the background or appeared clipped, becoming noticeable during extended meetings or when switching views.
+Fine details, especially around hair and during fast movements, occasionally bled into the background or appeared clipped, becoming noticeable during extended meetings or with changing lights.

 Microsoft Teams offers engaging virtual backgrounds